 One of the reputed names in the fit-out market, ASI, has recently expanded to accommodate more design and turnkey projects.
-Yasser Al Sakka, general manager, ASI, says: "Our list of current projects includes high-rise developments in Dubai's Jumeirah Lakes Towers OLT), including five-star signature hotel and residences; residential buildings at the Bluewaters project; a couple of luxury high-end villas in Palm Jumeirah; the prestigious Dubai Arena project; Mediclinic Hospital; Green Community villas; a high-end fashion retail in new Dubai Mall extension; and an ongoing fit-out interior works negotiation for classified five-star hotel.
+Yasser Al Sakka, general manager, ASI, says: "Our list of current projects includes high-rise developments in Dubai's Jumeirah Lakes Towers OLT), including five-star signature hotel and residences; residential buildings at the Bluewaters project; a couple of luxury high-end villas in Palm Jumeirah; the prestigious Coca-Cola Arena project; Mediclinic Hospital; Green Community villas; a high-end fashion retail in new Dubai Mall extension; and an ongoing fit-out interior works negotiation for classified five-star hotel.

 Our list of projects keeps on growing and year-on-year, our fit-out business growth is steady with periods of upsurge.
 Nevertheless, we are expecting a 15-20% rise for our industry by end of 2018 as our country gears up for Expo 2020."